 - Due / Part / Line – adds the ability to allocate inventory to the parts sorted by the due date.

 - Filter by Class lets you choose a specific class of products to be displayed.
 Classes are set in Settings > QuickBooks > Lists.

-- Filter by Due Date shows only parts that have been requested to by the date entered.
-Any future dated requests will not be displayed.
+- Filter by Due Date shows only parts that have been requested by the date entered.
+The list will not display any future dated requests.

-- Filter Stock can show or hide stock requests.
-Stock requests are not associated with a sales order, project, work order or invoice.
-These are items requested to increase available inventory levels.
+- Filter Stock Requests can show or hide stock requests.
+Stock requests are items requested to increase available inventory levels and are not associated with a sales order, project, work order, or invoice.

 - Show Only gives you the ability to filter out products based on their order status.